 Does the thyroid impact fertility?

 Poor thyroid function and autoimmune issues can also impact fertility.
-The effects on ovulation and the menstrual cycle are common in couples who are trying to conceive.
-Autoimmune thyroid conditions are known to coexist with other immune and metabolic conditions such as endometriosis and polycystic ovarian syndrome which are known to affect fertility.
+The effects on ovulation and the menstrual cycle are common in women who are trying to conceive.
+Autoimmune thyroid conditions are known to coexist with other immune and metabolic conditions such as endometriosis and polycystic ovarian syndrome which are also common causes of infertility.

 Symptoms of thyroid dysfunction may include: